EpsilonSolutions/netscaler-command-reference/docs/audit/audit-syslogaction/audit-syslogaction.md

 <b>name</b>
 Name of the syslog action.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Cannot be changed after the syslog action is added.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my syslog action? or ?my syslog action).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my syslog action" or 'my syslog action').

 <b>serverIP</b>
 IP address of the syslog server.

+<b>serverDomainName</b>
+SYSLOG server name as a FQDN.
+Mutually exclusive with serverIP/lbVserverName

+<b>domainResolveRetry</b>
+Time, in seconds, for which the NetScaler appliance waits before sending another DNS query to resolve the host name of the syslog server if the last query failed.
+Default value: 5
+Minimum value: 5
+Maximum value: 20939

+<b>lbVserverName</b>
+Name of the LB vserver.
+Mutually exclusive with syslog serverIP/serverName

 <b>serverPort</b>
 Port on which the syslog server accepts connections.